greg-raven/grus/_posts/2013-10-11-dont-pass-any-bill.md

 ---
-title: 'Don&#8217;t pass any bill that provides a back door to amnesty'
+title: "Don't pass any bill that provides a back door to amnesty"
 layout: post
 categories:
 - Letters